 Pro Tip: Identify and write down Center/Departure’s frequency on your kneeboard before you take off.

 (P.S.
-I can’t live without this program if you have an iPhone and iPad this is a must for every pilot.
+I can’t live without this program!
 If you don’t have an iPad, go get one just so you can use this program.
-Seriously)
+I did)

 Don’t worry.
 If you mess up they will tell you to contact the other frequency.
 Still, do your best to get the right one.